-My adapted version of the recipe is below, but really, if you love to try new flavor combinations and learn about the history of a region’s food, order a copy of this cookbook.
+My adapted version of the recipe is below, but really, if you love to try new flavor combinations and learn about the history of a region’s food, order Jerusalem: A Cookbook.
 And then come join our virtual cooking community, Tasting Jerusalem, where we are learning about the recipes and ingredients together.
 March is all about barberries – a little red currant-like dried berry used in Persian cooking.
 And not surprisingly, the tiny berry is bursting with flavor – a bit tangy and sour but exciting on the tongue and yes, it’s also quite colorful – don’t you think?

 And a hearty congratulations to Yotam Ottolenghi and Sami Tamimi as well as Ten Speed Press on Jerusalem: A Cookbook being honored this week with a Gourmand award as well as becoming a finalist in the upcoming IACP (International Association of Culinary Professionals) Awards coming up in early April.
 Well deserved, in my opinion!